How DBT Helps Children with Anxiety Cope and Thrive

 Kids with anxiety often experience big emotions that are hard to manage.
 DBT teaches them how to name their feelings, understand what triggers them, and use strategies to feel more balanced.
 For example, your child practices saying, “I feel nervous,” and uses movement or breathing to calm their body.

 Anxiety can impact a child’s ability to speak up, ask for help, or set boundaries.
-This skill helps kids improve communication, increase confidence, and feel heard.
+DBT helps build communication skills so children can connect with others and feel more confident in relationships.
 For example, your child practices how to ask for a break in class when feeling overwhelmed.

 Anxiety therapy for children works best when it’s structured, engaging, and involves the family.
 DBT’s strength lies in its practical tools and collaborative approach.
 With support from therapists and caregivers, kids can build emotional strength that lasts a lifetime.